-The Control Module
+The Control Module:

-The first step when installing an EMS, is to determine which loads will be controlled and in what order they will be shed.
-A typical scheme would be to control the two air conditioners, the water heater and the washer/dryer.
-With these loads, the first load to be shed should be the water heater, as it's loss of operation would be the least noticed (it would switch to operate on gas, if needed).
-The next would be the bedroom air, the third, the washer dryer and finally the main air.
+The first step when installing an EMS is to determine which loads will be controlled, and in what order they will be shed.
+A typical scheme would be to control the two air conditioners, the water heater, and the washer/dryer.
+With these loads, the first load to be shed should be the water heater, as its loss of operation would be the least noticed (it would switch to operate on gas if needed).
+The next would be the bedroom air; the third would be the washer dryer, and finally the main air.
 Choosing this sequence would provide the least inconvenience to the occupants.
-User discretionary loads, such as microwave ovens, coffee pots, hair dryers, etc. should never be considered as EMS controlled loads.